animatlabs/animatlabs.github.io/_drafts/2026-07-21-outbox-pattern-cdc.md

 });
 ```

-Same pattern works with a domain service and repository layer; the important part is one transaction spanning both writes.
-If you refactor, keep that guarantee.
+Same pattern fits a domain service and repository layer.
+What matters is one transaction spanning both writes; if you refactor, keep that.

 ## CDC versus polling

-Polling means a worker `SELECT ...
+Polling usually means a worker `SELECT ...
 FROM outbox WHERE ...
 FOR UPDATE SKIP LOCKED` (or similar), publish, then mark processed or delete the row.
-It is simple to reason about and works everywhere.
-Latency is usually seconds unless you hammer the database.
-You also own backoff, locking, and poison-message behavior.
+It's simple to reason about and works everywhere.

+Latency is typically seconds unless you hammer the database.
+You own backoff, locking, and poison-message behavior.

 Some teams add a `processed_at` column and sweep stale rows for alerts.
 Others delete on success so the table stays small.

 Both are fine.
-The shared idea is that the database remains the source of truth until Kafka acknowledges the handoff in whatever way you define "done."
+The database stays the source of truth until Kafka acknowledges the handoff, however you define "done."

 CDC (Debezium on PostgreSQL with `pgoutput`) watches the WAL.
 Inserts to `outbox` show up as change events quickly, often sub-second.

-You trade operational complexity: replication slots, connector upgrades, and schema history topics.
-For anything customer-facing or with tight SLAs, CDC is the usual pick.
-For internal notifications or low volume, polling can be enough.
+You pay in ops: replication slots, connector upgrades, schema history topics.
+For customer-facing paths or tight SLAs, I'd reach for CDC first.
+For internal noise or low volume, polling is often enough.

-You are not picking a religion forever.
-I have seen services start with a poller to ship something, then swap to Debezium when traffic or coupling made latency visible.
-The application code does not change when you make that switch.
-The outbox table is already there.
+You're not picking a religion forever.
+I've shipped a poller first, then swapped to Debezium when latency started to hurt.
+Application code didn't change either time; the outbox table was already there.

 The repo’s `docker-compose` sets `wal_level=logical` so PostgreSQL is ready for a connector when you are.

 ## Debezium outbox connector (sketch)

-You still use the PostgreSQL connector.
-You add Debezium’s `EventRouter` transform so Kafka messages look like domain events instead of raw table tuples.
-Names and hostnames should match your deployment; this mirrors the shape of the [CDC post](/2026/04/20/cdc-debezium-kafka/) pipeline while targeting `outbox` instead of only `orders`.
+I still use the stock PostgreSQL connector, then bolt on Debezium's `EventRouter` so Kafka gets domain-shaped messages instead of naked table tuples.
+Tweak names and hostnames for your deployment.
+Same overall shape as the [CDC post](/technical/.net/data%20engineering/cdc-debezium-kafka/) pipeline, except the interesting table is `outbox`, not only `orders`.

 ```json
 {